trumanmiller20/Subject_Apparel/README.md

 ### **_Description:_**

-This MERN stack application is a simplified e-commerce platform that enables a user to browse, order, or review SUBJECT brand products.
+This MERN stack application is a simplified e-commerce platform that enables a user to browse and order SUBJECT brand apparel products.

 ---